Jack D. Walker II John David Walker II;

 headshot

 I’m a pre-doctoral fellow at Yale University working with Prof. Alan S. Gerber and Prof. Gregory A. Huber on behavioral research in American politics.
+I help coordinate the Stanford-Arizona-Yale Presidential Election Study (SAY24) (N=130,000) in collaboration with YouGov.
 I'm affiliated with the Institution for Social and Policy Studies, the Center for the Study of American Politics, and the Tobin Center for Economic Policy.

 I’m broadly interested in public opinion, voting, and causal inference methods.
 My developing research agenda includes the use of large-scale data to study political behavior—particularly how individuals respond to political events—and how researchers can better measure these dynamics.